yavar29/GenAI_Projects/AI_ALTEREGO/README.md

 ---

 **Ready to create your own AI-powered personal assistant?
-Deploy now and start chatting with your intelligent alter ego!**
+Deploy now and start chatting with your Context-Aware AI RAG Assistant!**